AresMUSH/aresmush/game/plugins/idle/help/en/roster.md

 ---
 toc: Character Creation
-summary: Pre-made characters.
+summary: Selecting pre-made characters from the roster.
-order: 3
+order: 2
-aliases:
-- roster
 ---
 # Roster

-The roster system allows you to jump into RP more quickly with a ready-made character with ties to other players.
+The roster system allows you to jump into RP more quickly with a ready-made character - often with ties to other players.
 Some characters have been pre-played, while others are former NPCs.

 `roster` - Views a list of rostered characters.
 `roster <name>` - Views details about a character.